 Become A Consigner

-The Book Arts Shop is home to a collection of unique, handmade wares showcasing the artistic talent we have here in the Queen City.
-Featuring hand printed posters, cards, apparel, books, and other handcrafted gift items made by a growing group of printmakers and book artists, the Book Arts Shop provides a space for working artists and designers to sell their work under a retail consignment agreement.
+The Book Arts Shop is home to a collection of unique, handmade wares showcasing the artistic talent we have here in the Queen City, and the broader WNY community.
+Featuring hand printed posters, cards, apparel, books, and other handcrafted gift items made by a growing group of printmakers and book artists, the Book Arts Shop provides a space for working artists and designers to sell their work under a consignment agreement.

 Are you an artist looking for an opportunity to sell your handcrafted goods?
 We’d love to meet you!
 Fill out this online form to introduce yourself & your craft.